20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Grande

 Playa Grande is home to a pristine white sand beach that seems to stretch endlessly.
-Lined with shade trees and palm trees that are just begging for a hammock, Playa Grande is often deserted.
+Although it’s lined with shade trees and palm trees that are just begging for a hammock, Playa Grande is often deserted.
 That means it is perfect for families looking to relax and enjoy the beach.
 High tide brings in great surf and lots of surfers, which is fun to watch!

 There are several restaurants on the way in and out of the main parking area, so you can easily pack up and grab a bite before heading back to the beach for sunset.
 With few hotels and a host of high-end private residences, Playa Grande is super chill, and a popular destination with surfers.